 Dealing with suicidal thoughts

 Depression sometimes leads to suicidal thoughts, which may progress to plans, attempts, and loss of life.
-In a future post I’ll share how one well known woman faced and survived suicide.
 Read more now in this article by psychiatrist Dr. Melissa Welby

-In an upcoming post, I’ll share about a woman entertainer and author who also confronted depression and won.
+In another post, learn about a woman singer and author who also confronted depression and won.